singularityware/singularityware.github.io/_posts/recipes/2017-06-02-dolmades-windows-containers.md

 - Do you own Windows games you always wanted to play under Linux?
 - Your tax reporting software runs under Windows only?

-That's why I initiated a project called <a href="http://dolmades.org">dolmades</a> which should bring portable and sustainable windows applications to linux users.
+That's why I initiated a project called <a href="http://dolmades.org" target="_blank">dolmades</a> which should bring portable and sustainable windows applications to linux users.
 Its goal is to provide stable recipes for people who are interested in regularily using one or only a few particular windows application.
 For that purpose VMs and dual-booting bear a huge overhead in both performance and ressources.
-Another approach is to use <a href="https://winehq.org">wine</a>, a wrapper that redirects Windows system calls into native Linux system calls and allows execution of native Windows binaries under supported platforms (Unix with X, just recently Android).
+Another approach is to use <a href="https://winehq.org" target="_blank">wine</a>, a wrapper that redirects Windows system calls into native Linux system calls and allows execution of native Windows binaries under supported platforms (Unix with X, just recently Android).

 So, why don't we formulate the following equation: wine + singularity = dolmades ?

 ## About
 This document describes how to get a dolmade running in which one or several windows apps can be installed temporarily or permanently.
-Both a shub and a dockerhub image template is readily available and supports plenty of win apps already without further modification needed.
+Both a Singularity Hub and a Docker Hub image template is readily available and supports plenty of win apps already without further modification needed.

 ## Requirements
 This tutorial uses singularity 2.3 which is all what you will need to have installed.